YoursSto/yourssto.github.io/themes/new/content/posts/root-xmas-2025/index.md

     @tickets = @tickets.order(created_at: :desc)
 end
 ```
 This is textbook SQL injection in the `sort` parameter.
-Nevertheless, to get be able to exploit it, we first need to access the admin panel.
+Nevertheless, to be able to exploit it, we first need to access the admin panel.
 Let's try to achieve that.

 I will not detail everything as the [author's writeup](https://elweth.fr/writeups/Root-Me_-_XMAS_2025/Day_11_-_TicketTracker) explains well the entirety of the challenge, Nevertheless, I will focus on what I did differently, so kinda the _unintended_ solution ^^